 What else to do in the Ruta de los Conventos area

 There are several haciendas in the area to visit, another legacy of colonization.
-Yaxcopoil, Sotuta de Peón and San Pedro Ochil to eat would stand out.
-The perfect combination is to get to know the Ruta Puuc, Mayapán, Loltún and the cenotes of the area such as the Kankirisché el cenote or the X-Batún.
+I would highlight Yaxcopoil, Sotuta de Peón and San Pedro Ochil to eat.
+The perfect combination is to know the Puuc Route, Mayapán, Loltún and the cenotes in the area such as the Kankirisché el or the X-Batún cenote.

 Do not miss the best cenotes of merida and surroundings

 How to walk the Route of the Convents

 - CAR RENTAL: many travelers are encouraged drive through the tranquil Yucatan Peninsula.
 At your own pace and you get everywhere.
 If you decide to do it on your own, I recommend you stay a couple of days or more in this area, much to discover.